jjprevite/100-days-of-code/log2.md

 **Thoughts**:

 -->
+### Day 95:

+**Today's Progress**: Coded for 1 hour.
+Learned how to use Google Cloud Platform to deploy WordPress site.

+**Categories**: Active/Passive Learning

+**Thoughts**: I hope I did everything right!
+And I wish it were easier to set up a staging environment.

 ### Day 94: November 8th, 2017

 **Today's Progress**: Coded for 1 hour and 50 minutes.
 Worked on portfolio.